Back and Forth

 First Friday Reception: March 6, 5:00 pm - 7:30 pm

-These artists each work with important themes such as identity, gender, race, invasive species, immigration, war, memory, ecology, etc. and although a great deal of thought, planning, and research go into their pieces, sometimes it is important to pause and appreciate the messy and unintended beauty of its making.
-The world is intense and exhausting these days, and I'm hoping that this exhibit will encourage visitors to pause, slow down, and look at the beauty that presents itself in unexpected places and ways.
+These artists each work with timely themes such as identity, gender, race, immigration, war, memory, ecology, etc. and although a great deal of thought, planning, and research go into their pieces, sometimes it is important to pause and appreciate the messy and unintended beauty of its making.

 Curated by Jody Alexander.